 VS Code - Android WebView Debugging

-This extension uses the Debugger for Chrome extension under the hood.
+This extension uses the vscode-js-debug extension under the hood.

 Using the debugger